 Welcoming strangers all started as a lazy Saturday morning and then getting the sudden urge to purge some of the unwanted items in our house.

 Just as I thought, within minutes of listing it, messages flooded my inbox.
-One name stood out to me and I began a conversation with this person.
+One name stood out to me, and I began conversing with this person.
 They needed a bed but didn’t have the means to come and collect it.
-Unfortunately, our truck had recently “passed away” just the week earlier, meaning that we didn’t have the means to get it to them.
-As we continued talking, I learned that they were a recent refugee arrival to Canada and had recently moved to Calgary.
+Unfortunately, our truck had recently “passed away” just a week earlier, meaning we didn’t have the means to get it to them.
+As we continued talking, I learned that they recently arrived in Canada and had recently moved to Calgary.
 They had couches in the house but no other furniture.
-They had managed to get a basic wooden-framed bed for their 80-year-old grandfather but the rest of the family were sleeping on thin mattresses or blankets on the floor.
+They had managed to get a basic wooden-framed bed for their 80-year-old grandfather, but the rest of the family were sleeping on thin mattresses or blankets on the floor.